mosull20/destination-film-ms2/README.md

 ### Code

 + Weather.js file - Code for how to display the weather icon from OpenWeatherMap api - solution found on [Stack Overflow - here](https://stackoverflow.com/questions/44177417/how-to-display-openweathermap-weather-icon/62369654#62369654).
-I also used a site called [thisinterestsme.com](https://thisinterestsme.com/change-src-image-javascript/) re changing src attribute and I used these 2 lines for code from here (where indicated in weather.js file).
+I also used a site called [thisinterestsme.com](https://thisinterestsme.com/change-src-image-javascript/) re changing src attribute and I used these 2 lines of code from this site (where attributed in the comments in weather.js file).

 + Destinations.js file - Code here to handle the different places of interest in each country was refactored from what I originally wrote to make it slightly shorter and more logical.
 Functionality remained the same.
 My mentor (Nishant Kumar) provided me assistance in rewriting this section (as noted in the js file).